 * * * *

-(c) For medium-duty engines and vehicles certified according to the optional engine test procedures specified in section 1956.8, Title 13, California Code of Regulations and the documents incorporated by reference therein, in-use compliance emission tests shall be performed pursuant to one of the following procedures:
+(c) For medium-duty engines and vehicles certified according to the optional engine test procedures specified in sections 1956.8 and 1956.8.2, Title 13, California Code of Regulations and the documents incorporated by reference therein, in-use compliance emission tests shall be performed pursuant to one of the following procedures:

-For medium-duty engines and vehicles certified to the Greenhouse Gas emission standards in sections 1956.8(a)(7)and 1956.8(h)(6), ), Title 13, California Code of Regulations, in-use compliance emission tests shall be performed pursuant to one of the following procedures:
+For medium-duty engines and vehicles certified to the Greenhouse Gas emission standards in sections 1956.8(a)(7), 1956.8(h)(6), and 1956.8.2(b)(7), Title 13, California Code of Regulations, in-use compliance emission tests shall be performed pursuant to one of the following procedures:

-(1) The engines of medium-duty vehicles may be tested pursuant to the engine test procedures specified in section 1956.8, provided that the manufacturer or its designated laboratory conduct procurement and enforcement testing pursuant to Sections 2136 through 2140, Title 13, California Code of Regulation, at the manufacturer's expense.
+(1) The engines of medium-duty vehicles may be tested pursuant to the engine test procedures specified in sections 1956.8 and 1956.8.2, provided that the manufacturer or its designated laboratory conduct procurement and enforcement testing pursuant to Sections 2136 through 2140, Title 13, California Code of Regulation, at the manufacturer's expense.

 For manufacturers that have only one engine family or test group, the manufacturer or its designated laboratory that have more than one engine family or test group, the manufacturer or its designated laboratory shall procure no more than fifteen vehicles per engine family or test group.
 For manufacturers that have more than one engine family or test group, the manufacturer or its designated laboratory shall procure and test at the manufacturer's expense no more than one-third of its engine families or test groups and no more than fifteen vehicles from each engine family or test group.
 For the purposes of this section, "one-third" of a manufacturer's engine families or test groups shall be determined by dividing the number of distinct engine families or test groups by three, adding 0.5, and truncating the result to the nearest whole number.